-Health information technology is a growing career field for those who want to work in the health care industry but not in direct patient care.
+M State's Health Information Technology/Coding program prepares you for a career in a growing field that's ideal for those who want to work in the health care industry but not in direct patient care.

-The M State Health Information Technology Program is committed to provide high quality and comprehensive education to prepare students for a rapidly changing profession.
+The M State Health Information Technology/Coding program is committed to providing high quality and comprehensive education to prepare students for a rapidly changing profession.
 Our 64-credit online AAS degree in Health Information Technology/Coding prepares students for careers in health information management, where professionals care for patients by caring for their medical data.

 Students combine health care and information technology into a career with tremendous potential driven by the conversion from paper records to electronic health records and growth throughout the health care industry.